Best Greenstone Jewellery Designs Showcasing Maori Symbols And Meanings

 Symbol of Affection

-- Celebrates love, friendship, and family ties
+- Celebrating the ties of love, friendship, and family

-- Encourages gratitude for important people
+- Encouraging gratitude for the people who provide support

 Emotional Harmony

-- Supports emotional awareness and self-care
+- Supporting deeper emotional awareness and self-care

 Connection to Others